parkyo/parkyo.github.io/_posts/2020-6-17-Tech-terms.md

 tags: concepts
 image: ""
 ---
-There have been so many unfamiliar terms I need to know about.
+There are so many unfamiliar terms I need to know about.

 <strong>Deployment</strong> means to install, test and implement a computer system or application